PattMayne/project_brunswick/README.md

         - [x] NO DESIGNER SCREEN
     - [ ] Save generated map to SQLite DB
 - [ ] Build Character Creation Screen
+    - [x] Recursively connect limbs.
+    - [ ] Draw all the limbs.
+    - [ ] Rotate the limbs.
-- [ ] Represent STATIC limbs (instantiated limb objects will be saved to the DB)
+    - [ ] Move connected limb to next joint (more recursive searching).
-  - [ ] JSON?
+    - [ ] Change anchor joint of connected limb.
+- [x] Represent some STATIC limbs
 - [ ] Incorporate LIMBS and AVATARS into MAP screen
+    - [x] LIMBS
+    - [ ] AVATARS
 - [ ] Build Battle Screen
 - [ ] When closing program close each font with TTF_CloseFont()
 - [ ] incorporate SQLite database
     - [ ] must download the sqlite3.h header file (#include <sqlite3.h>)
 - [x] MOBILE proportions are wack.
 Must unwack.
 Maybe this will be about SCALING.
-    - [ ] Button size and Font size are the main issue.
+    - [x] Button size and Font size are the main issue.
 Button size is based on font size.
 So **font size should adjust automatically based on screen size.**
 - [ ]  Possibly install conanfile or vcpkg to handle libraries (SDL2 or SDL3, json)
 - [x] Make a Resources module to encapsulate string and int resources
     - [x] Make a JSON file